phpearth/docs/js/intro.md

-# JavaScript for PHP Developers
+# JavaScript for PHP developers

 To successfully develop applications here are some recommended development libraries and resources you will like and can enrich experience.